EnrikosIossifidis/progproject/REPORT.md

 Given price preferences and years, the bubbles are created with d3-hierarchy (with no hierarchy), by updating amount of circles and calculating the radius given the number of wines in the chosen dataset.
 Further on, an object of the chosen dataset is created with the function winesPerCountry.
 Here, calculations are made for the bubble chart (number of wines), histogram (frequency of points) and donut chart (number of each variety and remembering cheapest top 5).
 The tips are made with d3-tip.
 The location of the tip went all crazy, so I restrained it to location of the circle where the mouse hovers over.
 The chosen country is a global variable.

 #### Histogram:
 Histogram is updated by updating x (scaleBand) and y (scaleLinear) axis domain bounds, deleting previous bars and appending new bars.
+The data is chosen from the current selection object and selecting by clicked country and clicked bar.
 When the mouse hovers over a bar, the tooltip calculates the average price of the current bar.
 The clicked bar is remembered by making it a global variable.

 #### Donut:
 To make the donut chart, d3-pie is used.
 The size of each slice is computed by making the angle of the slice depend on # wines of that variety in current selection.
 The top 5 is retrieved from the given choices and dictionary calculated at the bubble chart.

 ## Challenges:

+### Getting necessary data:
+All wanted data was retrieved from the dataset.
+The wine's year was a bit tricky to find out since it was only mentioned in the wine's title.

 ### Learning d3, javascript again:
 After first picking the right project, re-using d3 and javascript after more than a year (I started the minor in 2018/2019, but could not do the project) was the next challenge.
 Especially the asynchronic way of dealing with data in javascript was forgotten.
 But within a couple of days I was again used to it.